Career Engagement Coordinator

-Should employers not be able to attend the event to network with students, they can still provide an internship description to the Program Manager, who will in turn promote the opportunity to the students.
-It is then up to the students to connect with the employer should the opportunity interest them.
+Should employers not be able to attend the event to network with students, they can still publish available internships and their descriptions on Career Launch, they will be accessible and promotes to students in the Program.
+It is then up to the students to apply and connect with the employer should the opportunity interest them.

 Frequently Asked Questions

 Connexions is an unpaid internship program – students are not paid for their work.
 The main objective of the Program is to give students work experience.

 Students work with an organization for a minimum of 7 hours a week for a 12-week period.
 It is preferable to welcome a student for a full day to give them a well-rounded experience of working in your office, however employers may work around a student’s schedule (e.g. allow the student to work 3.5 hours, 2 times per week).
 We do ask, however, that employers respect the minimum of 7 hours per week.